 While many day trips on this list will get left out by non-locals, Hamilton is home to a couple of unique spots that even brief holiday-goers will want to squeeze into their New Zealand itinerary.

 Firstly, Hamilton Gardens is a worthwhile stop for everyone!
-Far from a traditional garden visit, Hamilton Gardens is made up of many different ‘themed gardens’ that make you feel as if you’re both travelling the world and visiting diverse movie sets all in one day!
-From the Alice in Wonderland-esque Surrealist Garden, to the peaceful Chinese Scholar’s Garden and the fantastic Italian Renaissance Garden, it’s hard to choose my favourite spot here!
+Apart from a traditional garden visit, Hamilton Gardens comprises many different ‘themed gardens’ that make you feel as if you’re both travelling the world and visiting diverse movie sets all in one day!
+From the Alice in Wonderland-esque Surrealist Garden to the peaceful Chinese Scholar’s Garden and the fantastic Italian Renaissance Garden, it’s hard to choose my favourite spot here!

 You can also enjoy a Waitomo River Cruise, visit several walking trails or hunt for Hamilton’s vibrant street art while in the area.

-I also really recommend a detour to Bridal Veil Falls, a 55-metre high waterfall with four spectacular viewing platforms.
-If you’ve got time to make it a weekend trip, drive a little further into Raglan, a charming surfing town with spectacular coastal scenery.
+I recommend a detour to Bridal Veil Falls, a 55-metre high waterfall with four spectacular viewing platforms.
+If you’ve got time to make it a weekend trip, drive further into Raglan, a charming surfing town with spectacular coastal scenery.

 Read more information about my Hamilton day trip.

-Depending on where you visit in the Awhitu Peninsula, the driving time could vary from between 55 to 90 minutes.
+Depending on where you visit the Awhitu Peninsula, the driving time could vary from 55 to 90 minutes.
 But realistically, it’ll end up being the latter, since the Manukau Lighthouse is the must-see at the tip of the peninsula.
-This 140-year old attraction has displays describing its history, as well as fantastic views from the lighthouse balcony.
+This 140-year-old attraction has displays describing its history, as well as fantastic views from the lighthouse balcony.

 At the other end of the peninsula, is Waiuku, a historic town, where you can visit the Glenbrook Vintage railway and take a 15-km steam train ride.
 Don’t miss Kariotahi black-sand Beach and the 4km Awhitu Regional Park Walk on your way to the lighthouse too.